Vyral/base-template/_posts/2019-10-04-should-you-consider-adding-solar-panels-to-your-home.md

 <p style="text-align: center;"><em>There are some amazing benefits to solar energy, but there are some drawbacks as well.
 Here are a few examples of each.</em></p>

 Using the sun to power your home in the form of solar panels has both environmental and financial benefits.
 You will save money over time on your energy bills.
-In the summer, some of my clients are saving over $200 a month on their power bill.
+In the summer, some of my clients are saving over $200 a month on their power bills.

 However, it’s not all sunshine and roses. **If you are considering adding solar panels to your home, keep in mind that the resale value is a drawback.** Some buyers don’t like solar because of how they look.

 {% include pullquote.html %}

-If your solar panels are leased as opposed to bought, it’s going to be even harder to sell your home. **It’s really hard to get a buyer to buy a home where they're also be taking over a lease on your solar panels.**&nbsp;
+If your solar panels are leased as opposed to bought, it’s going to be even harder to sell your home. **It’s really hard to get a buyer to buy a home where they'll also be taking over a lease on your solar panels.**&nbsp;

 Finally, you should know that there is a tax credit available to homeowners who use solar panels for their energy needs.

-If you have any questions for me in the meantime, don’t hesitate to give me a call or send me an email.
+If you have any questions for me, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.